NickHeiner/jscodemod/README.md

 * jscodeshift performance and [usability](https://github.com/facebook/jscodeshift/issues/335) suffers on large codebases (jscodemod is 30x-50x faster than jscodeshift on codebases of 10,000+ files).
 * jscodeshift has no support for [async](https://github.com/facebook/jscodeshift/issues/254) or TS transforms.
 * When writing a complex transform with jscodeshift, you end up wrapping it in a bash script, which becomes painful.
+* This tool allows you to use a babel plugin directly.

 For more detail, see [Comparison with JSCodeshift](docs/comparison-with-jscodeshift.md).